darton/Exchange2Postfix/README.md

 The script can be run by the system, e.g. every minute.

-## blacklist
+##  notallowed_domains, notallowed_emails

-A file in which to put a list of domains or email addresses that are not to appear in the file created by postfix_map.sh.
+A files in which to put a list of domains or email addresses that are not to appear in the file created by postfix_map.sh.

+##  allowed_domains

+File where you should put the list of domains for which e-mail addresses appear in the file created by postfix_map.sh.